aldesantis/alessandro.codes/src/content/Literature notes/Articles/How to Create or Refine a Content Marketing Strategy.md

 ---
+title: |
-title: How to Create or Refine a Content Marketing Strategy
+  How to Create or Refine a Content Marketing Strategy
+full_title: |
-full_title: How to Create or Refine a Content Marketing Strategy
+  How to Create or Refine a Content Marketing Strategy
+author: |
-author: Jimmy Daly
+  Jimmy Daly
 url: https://www.animalz.co/blog/content-marketing-strategy/
 category: articles
 image_url: https://www.animalz.co/wp-content/uploads/2018/01/content-marketing-strategy.jpg
-date: 2024-12-29
-time: 6:40 PM
-last_highlighted_date: 2024-05-29 21:16:50.084908+00:00
 published_date: 2020-12-01
 summary: |
   A good content marketing strategy is the key to getting a return on your content investment.
 Learn the essential elements of the perfect content strategy.